blockapps/create-strato-dapp/fixtures/framework/README.md

 OAUTH_TOKEN_FIELD           - (default: 'access_token') - value of the service flow response to use as access token (e.g. 'access_token'|'id_token')
 OAUTH_TOKEN_USERNAME_PROPERTY               - (default: 'email') - OAuth access token's property to use as user identifier in authorization code grant flow (e.g. 'email' for Keycloak, 'upn' for Azure AD)
 OAUTH_TOKEN_USERNAME_PROPERTY_SERVICE_FLOW  - (default: 'email') - OAuth access token's property to use as user identifier in oauth service (e.g. client-credential) flow (e.g. 'email for Keycloak, 'oid' for Azure AD)
-SSL                         - (default: 'false')    - rather to run on http or https ('false'|'true') (see SSL cert letsencrypt tool section for fetching the cert)
+SSL                         - (default: 'true')    - rather to run on http or https ('false'|'true') (see SSL cert letsencrypt tool section for fetching the cert)
 SSL_CERT_TYPE               - (default: 'crt') SSL cert file type ('crt'|'pem') - see "SSL cert letsencrypt tool" for steps to get/provide cert
 ```